VVoruganti/archived-blog/pages/posts/2023/new-age-of-magic.md

 the promise that you could make anything you could imagine ultimately led me down the path of engineering.

-Now hackathons have lost there majesty a bit, which I talked about a little in [Creative Communities for Engineering](https://vineeth.io/posts/2022/creative-communities/), but that’s an aside.
+Now hackathons have lost their majesty a bit, which I talked about a little in [Creative Communities for Engineering](https://vineeth.io/posts/2022/creative-communities/), but that’s an aside.